ThomasITU/PCPP_2025/assignment1/exercises2/textual_answers_exercises02.md

 	```

 3. Would thread t always terminate if get() is not defined as synchronized?
 Explain your answer.
-	The `get` will use a cached value, probably cpu caches or in a register.
+	**The** `get` will use a cached value, probably cpu caches or in a register.
 These are not updated when the set is called, and as such the code never terminates.

 4. Remove all the locks in the program, and define value in MutableInteger as a volatile variable.
 Does thread t always terminate in this case?
 Explain your answer.
-	You can use volatile, because then the variable if flushed into main memory.
+	**You** can use volatile, because then the variable if flushed into main memory, thus making it visible to the other threads.

 ##### Exercise 2.3
 1. Execute the program several times.
 Show the results you get.
 Are there any race conditions?